xolox/lua-lxsh/README.md

 You can customize the output of the highlighters by passing a table with one or more of the following options:

  * `encodews`: Replace newlines with `<br>` elements and ordinary spaces with non-breaking spaces so that whitespace is preserved when the highlighted code isn't embedded in a `<pre>` block
+ * `external`: By default the highlighters generate inline CSS styles which makes it easier to use the output directly but also bloats the size significantly.
+If you want to reduce the size and don't mind including an external style sheet use this option.
+You'll need to make sure the required styles are loaded, e.g. by embedded the output of `lxsh.includestyles()` in the `<head>` of your HTML document (this has the added benefit of enabling users to pick their own preferred color scheme)
  * `colors`: The color scheme to use, one of the following:
    * `require 'lxsh.colors.earendel'` based on the [Vim color scheme Earendel][earendel] by Georg Dahn (this is the default)
    * `require 'lxsh.colors.slate'` based on the [Vim color scheme Slate][slate] by Ralph Amissah
    * `require 'lxsh.colors.wiki'` based on the style of the [lua-users wiki][lua_wiki]

+## Tokens produced by the lexers

+The Lua lexer produces the following tokens:

+ * comment
+ * constant (`true`, `false` and `nil`)
+ * error (invalid input)
+ * identifier
+ * keyword
+ * number
+ * operator
+ * string
+ * whitespace

+The C lexer produces the following tokens:

+ * comment
+ * constant (character and string literals like `'C'` and `"Lua"`)
+ * error (invalid input)
+ * identifier
+ * keyword
+ * number
+ * operator
+ * preprocessor
+ * whitespace

 ## Contact